Pogy-Bot/redis-cluster-example/README.md

 ## Notes
 - If you wanna build the plugins, make sure you have the language rust installed
-- You should be used systemd to manage your services or it will not work
+- You should be using systemd to manage your services or it will not work

 ## Summary of Steps